LtWinters9/wireguard/README.md

 Update script also included, but will require swaks for sending mail.
 -
-Download file, run chmod +x install.sh update.sh Please also update install.sh to change scripts location.
+Download file, run chmod +x install.sh update.sh
+-
+Please also update update.sh to change where this script will be located.
 -
 ./install.sh
 Enjoy!